-Career Development Specialists at the Haskayne Career Development Centre will support and assist you during your job search and during your Co-op Work Terms.
+Career Development Specialists on the Haskayne Undergraduate Student Services team will support and assist you during your job search and during your Co-op Work Terms.
 You are encouraged to have your application materials reviewed, discuss the job search process, prepare for interviews, and connect for workplace advice or concerns as soon as you are accepted into the program.